- Home

 Not Available on Nomad Insurance (At Any Price)

-If you need any of these excluded coverages, your options are: upgrade to Remote Health ($250+/month), switch to a different provider, or supplement SafetyWing with a specialized policy.
+If you need any of these excluded coverages, your options are: upgrade to Nomad Insurance Complete ($250+/month), switch to a different provider, or supplement SafetyWing with a specialized policy.
 Check our SafetyWing alternatives guide for providers that cover what SafetyWing does not.

 One of SafetyWing’s most underrated pricing advantages is their flat global pricing.
-Unlike World Nomads and most trip-based providers that adjust premiums based on your destination, SafetyWing charges the same $45.08/4 weeks whether you are in:
+Unlike World Nomads and most trip-based providers that adjust premiums based on your destination, SafetyWing charges the same $56.28/4 weeks whether you’re in:

 Why this matters: Travelers who spend time in expensive healthcare countries (US, Switzerland, Japan, Australia) get disproportionately good value from SafetyWing’s flat pricing.
 A hospital stay in Tokyo can cost $1,000-3,000/day.
 A hospital stay in Bangkok costs $200-500/day.
 Yet the insurance premium is identical.